daim-dev/pitch/slides.md

 <!--
 My current niche is small business and more specifically startups.
 I love working with innovative people who want to change things for the better.

-Each small business is unique and need a custom touch to help differentiate them from the compotation.
+Each small business is unique and need a custom touch to help differentiate them from the competition.

 Why am I targeting startups?
 Founders value their time and don't always have the ability to outsource development work.
-As a solo founder I know there is only one of me and any streamlining to allow for more clients is a must.
+As a solo founder, I know there is only one of me and any streamlining to allow for more clients is a must.

-My experience working with small businesses shows they quickly get to a stage where they have outgrown the limitations of the above competition but are not making enough revenue to hire digital agencies.
+My experience working with small businesses shows they quickly get to a stage where they have outgrown the limitations of the above competition, but are not making enough revenue to hire digital agencies.
 This is where both freelancers and automation tools come in: offering both cost and time efficient alternatives.

  -->

 ---